kwankyu/mathpage-authenticator/README.md

 work with [https://ingang.mathpage.dev](https://ingang.mathpage.dev).
 It enables secure authentication for JupyterHub users based on MathPage credentials.

-## Features

-- Integrates JupyterHub authentication with **ingang.mathpage.dev**.
-- Provides a seamless login experience for students and instructors.
-- Designed for easy deployment and configuration.

 ## Installation

 To install `mathpage_authenticator`, run: